-A less implementation-heavy approach is to develop an optimistic concurrency control4 system, i.e., to require clients to pass a flag proving they know the actual state of a shared resource.
+A less implementation-heavy approach is to develop an optimistic concurrency control system, i.e., to require clients to pass a flag proving they know the actual state of a shared resource.

 '''

 // Retrieve the state

-let orderState =
+const orderState =

 await api.getOrderState();

 // The version is a part

 // of the state of the resource

-let version =
+const version =

 orderState.latestVersion;

 // An order might only be created

 // if the resource version hasn't

 // changed since the last read

-try {
+trv {

-let task = await api
+const task = await api

 .createOrder(version, ...);

 } catch (e) {

 // If the version is wrong, i.e.,

 // another client changed the

 // resource state, an error occurs

 if (Type(e) == INCORRECT_VERSION) {

 // Which should be handled...

 }

-}

 '''

-NB: An attentive reader might note that the necessity to implement locking has not disappeared: there must be a component in the system that performs a locking read of the resource version and its subsequent change.
+NB: An attentive reader might note that the necessity to implement some synchronization strategy and strongly consistent reading has not disappeared: there must be a component in the system that performs a locking read of the resource version and its subsequent change.
 It's not entirely true as synchronization strategies and strongly consistent reading have disappeared from the public API.
-The distance between the client that sets the lock and the server that processes it became much smaller, and the entire interaction now happens in a controllable environment, being free from the problems we've described earlier.
+The distance between the client that sets the lock and the server that processes it became much smaller, and the entire interaction now happens in a controllable environment.
+It might be a single subsystem in a form of an ACID-compatible database or even an in-memory solution.